snehhagarwal/QuantityMeasurementApp/README.md

 var  conv  = feet.ConvertTo(new LengthUnitMeasurable(LengthUnit.INCHES)); // Quantity(12.0, INCHES)
 ```

-Cross-category operations are prevented at compile time by the generic type parameter — `Quantity<LengthUnitMeasurable>` and `Quantity<WeightUnitMeasurable>` are distinct types.
+Cross-category operations are prevented at compile time by the generic type parameter.

 ---